eko5z/XC5_GSI_Fixes/README.md

 GSIs (tested by me on the Google AOSP Android 14 GSI).

 # Usage
-1. Download ZIP from this page by clicking on the green `<> Code` button.
+1. Clone this repo and create a ZIP file which houses its contents, without any parent directory.
-2. Install the downloaded ZIP via Magisk.
+2. Install the ZIP via Magisk.